neuresthetics/NEUR-V6-DATA/README.md

 # NEUR-V6-DATA

-V6 Rendition of Neuresthetics Theory (development).
+V6 Rendition of Neuresthetics Theory.
 This repository serves as a collection of documents and data related to the development of Neuresthetics Theory version 6, focusing on intersections between neuroscience, AI, consciousness, and related philosophical concepts.

 ## Overview